jon-harper/OmniBox/docs/history/index.md

 <figure markdown>
   [![front left render][12]{ width="480" }][12]
   <figcaption>1.
 There is a matching CPU bay on the opposite side.<br>2.
-Optional Neopixel LEDs are visible behind the front vent.</figcaption>
+Optional Neopixel LEDs are visible behind the front vent.<br>3.
+All panels now attach with M3 screws.</figcaption>
 </figure>

 <figure markdown>